Mobsya/aseba/readme.md

 ## Log level

-A command-line option `--level` has been added to specify the log level.
+A command-line option `--log` has been added to reduce the amount of information displayed.